haraphat01/message_me/README.md

 ![Screenshot](message.png)

 This is a realtime messaging app, built with Rails, the App allows users to message to everyone on the app.
+It also uses Action cable for the real time synchronization of messages from users.

 ## Built With